 - You go higher than the Inca Trail

-- Far less people than the Inca Trail
+- Far fewer people than the Inca Trail

-Well, less crowded than the four day Inca Trail anyway.
-Our Five day Inca Trail is actually much less crowded than the four day version, or Salkantay.
+Well, less crowded than the 4 Day Inca Trail anyway.
+Our Five day Inca Trail is actually much less crowded than the 4 Day Inca Trail, or Salkantay.
 But most people will be comparing it to a four day Inca Trail, so you can still use this point.

 - More back-up available than the Inca Trail